quangvinhdam/Sonoma-on-Dell-Inspiron-15-3567/README.md

 # Monterey On Dell Inspiron 15 3567

+# Warning:
+- In Sonoma version installation is not allowed on Macbook Pro 14.3 and below.
+I used -no_compat_check in boot-args to get past that.

 # Specs:
 - CPU:	Intel Core i3 Kabylake, 7020U, 2.30 GHz
 - Display: 15.6”, HD (1366 x 768), TN